kuiperzone/PupNet-Deploy/README.md

 empty.
 Otherwise use this field to specify the path to your solution or project file or directory relative to the location of the configuration file.

 ### Dotnet Publish Arguments ###

 The `DotnetPublishArgs` parameter is used to specify values to supply to the `dotnet publish` call:

     DotnetPublishArgs = -p:Version=${APP_VERSION} --self-contained true -p:DebugType=None -p:DebugSymbols=false

+Do NOT include '-r' (runtime), or '-c' (configuration) here as they will be added automatically according to configuration and command line arguments.

 As an absolute minimum, we always want to include `--self-contained true`, as this will cause dotnet not only to compile the application, but to publish all dependencies into a single directory.
+(From .NET8 onward you may wish to consider using Native AOT as well).

-### Application Versioning ###
+### Application Versioning & Changelog ###

+#### Application Version (AppVersionRelease) ####
-The application version (plus release number) is specified in the `pupnet.conf` file as:
+The application version (plus release number) is specified in the `pupnet.conf` file, for example:

     AppVersionRelease = 3.2.1[5]

 Here we are using the semantic version `3.2.1` plus a "package release number" in square brackets.
-The release number applies specifically to the deployment package itself and is used by `rpm` and `deb` package kinds (it is stripped off for the application's use).
+The release number applies specifically to the deployment package itself and is used by `rpm` and `deb` package kinds.
 If you omit the release number, and just give `3.2.1` for example, it defaults to 1.

 If you prefer, you can override the version in the configuration file from the command line using:

     pupnet --runtime linux-arm64 --kind deb --app-version 4.0.0[1]

-Crucially, if we look again at the `DotnetPublishArgs` value:
+Crucially, look again at the `DotnetPublishArgs` configuration value we gave above above and note `${APP_VERSION}`:

     DotnetPublishArgs = -p:Version=${APP_VERSION} --self-contained true -p:DebugType=None -p:DebugSymbols=false

 Here, we can see that the version from our configuration is supplied to the build process as a variable (only the application part is supplied, i.e. `3.2.1`).
-This is optional and you may remove it if you wish, although you will need to specify the version both in application code and the `pupnet.conf` file in this case.
+This is optional and you may remove it if you wish, although you will then need to specify the version both in application code and the `pupnet.conf` file in this case.

+#### Changelog (AppChangeFile) ####
+PupNet version 1.4 introduced the `AppChangeFile` configuration property.
+This gives the path to a changelog file which must use a predefined but simple format, or a README file which contains such formatted changelog information.

+PupNet will parse the file and extract relevant change information.
+This is used to expand the `${APPSTREAM_CHANGELOG_XML}` macro variable which may optionally be used within the `<release>` element of your AppStream metadata file.
+This means that lengthy version change information need only be specified once (in a changelog or README file).

+Version change information is to be provided as one or more version release sections prefixed with '+' and a leading version number, suffixed with trailing date, with subsequent change items prefixed with '-', as follows:

+    + VERSION;[Other fields ignored;]yyyy-MM-dd
+    - Change feature 3
+    - Change feature 4

+    + VERSION;[Other fields ignored;]yyyy-MM-dd
+    - Change feature 1
+    - Change feature 2

+Note that ';' is used as a separator.
+Additional fields, between the VERSION number and trailing date, may used to ive a version title and/or maintainer contact, as below.

+    + VERSION 1.3.1; Patch Release; nobody@kuiper.zone; 2023-05-01
+    - Bugfix: Fix package creation when file path of contents contain spaces (enclose file path with quotes when executing chmod)

+Here, the version title and contact information will be ignored and are not used in AppStream data.

+It is possible for change items to span multiple lines, as follows, but a change item should not be broken with an empty line (otherwise the parser will think it is reading plan superfluous text).

+The following two examples are "legal":

+    + 1.3.1;2023-05-01
+    - Long change line
+      describing feature 3
+    - Change feature 4

+    + 1.3.1;2023-05-01

+    - Long change line
+      describing feature 1

+    - Change feature 2

+The following example is "illegal" and will result in version information loss:

+    + 1.3.1;2023-05-01
+    - Long change line

+      describing feature 1
+    - Change feature 2

+The changelog parser should do a robust job at parsing version information while ignoring superfluous README text, but care should be taken to ensure that version information is correctly formatted.
+You may review the final AppStream metadata (after macro expansion) by using `--verbose` command line option when building your deployment.

+Finally, it should be stressed that this feature is entirely optional.
+If it does not suit your project, leave `AppChangeFile` blank and specify version release information in your AppStream metadata file yourself (or just omit it).

-### Command-Line Applications ###
+### Terminal vs GUI Applications ###

-With the advent of the Avalonia cross-platform GUI framework, it was envisaged that a typical use case for PupNet would be to deploy GUI applications that are integrated with the desktop.
-However, it is possible to support command-line centric applications (except for flatpak), but note that by default, your application will not be in the user's path.
+While the Hello World demo is a terminal application, it was envisaged that a typical use case for PupNet would be to deploy GUI applications built with Avalonia that are integrated with the desktop.

-In `deb` and `rpm` deployments, the application is installed to the `/opt` directory, rather than `/usr/bin`.
-If you wish that application be accessible from the command line, assign a suitable command name to the following:
+#### GUI Application ####
+For a GUI application, you will want to ensure the following:

+    DesktopNoDisplay = false
+    DesktopTerminal = false

+You may typically leave `StartCommand` empty, but may set if you wish.

+#### Terminal Application ####
+IMPORTANT: Your terminal application will not be in the user's path by default, so note `StartCommand` and `SetupCommandPrompt` below.
+Note, also, that Flatpak is not suitable for command-line centric applications.

+    DesktopNoDisplay = true
+    DesktopTerminal = true
-    StartCommand = helloworld
+    StartCommand = command-name

-This will cause a small bash script to be written under `/usr/bin` which will launch your application.

-Under Windows, PupNet offers the option to include a "Command Prompt" entry under the Programs Menu in order to launch a dedicated Console Window inside of which your application is accessible.
-See the `SetupCommandPrompt` parameter, and the Windows screenshots below.
+    SetupCommandPrompt = Command Prompt

+(You may wish, however, to provide a desktop entry for your terminal app by setting `DesktopNoDisplay` to false.)

+With `StartCommand`, you should set a simple command name for application which will be located in the path.
+This will be realized via a tiny bash script on Linux, or bat file on Windows, which will launch your main application.
+If, for example, your runnable file is something like 'Zone.Kuiper.HelloWorld', you may set `StartCommand` simply to 'helloworld'.

+On Windows, a different application is taken.
+The `SetupCommandPrompt` is a Windows only option which ensures that a Console entry is written to the Program Files menu (using the title you supply) which, when launched, will open a dedicated command window with your application directory in the user path.

 ### Custom Post-Publish Operations ###